ICB code of conduct and ethics, and CAWC code of practice

 All members of International Canine Behaviourists (ICB) must agree to abide by our Code of Conduct.

-- New members are only accepted if they can demonstrate that they can meet our strict selection process of reaching the required educational standards together with practical experience as specified in our membership criteria in accordance with the level of membership.
+- New members are only accepted if they can demonstrate that they can meet our strict selection process of reaching the required knowledge / educational standards together with practical experience as specified in our membership criteria in accordance with the level of membership.
 We do not compromise or make exceptions to this.

 - All members are required to continue with their education and knowledge of canine behaviour through continued professional development.

 - All our members pledge to never use methods that will harm a dog’s physical and mental health, whatever the circumstances may be.

 - Any complaints must follow our complaints procedure and will be overseen by the ICB compliance officer.

 - If it were proved that a member behaved in such a way that could or would harm a dog, the member would be struck off the ICB register for life.